liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/working-with-the-dom-in-alloyui.markdown

 otherwise it gets the value attribute.
 The `attr()` method takes two arguments: the first argument defines the attribute; the second argument defines the value of the attribute.
 If a second argument is not given, the `attr()` method gets the attribute, otherwise it sets the attribute.
-The list below defines these
-methods:
+Below are the methods described above with a couple examples that illustrate how to properly use the methods.

 **attr(attribute):** sets or gets the value of a specific attribute.
 For example `A.one('#container').attr('name')` would get the value of the